great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_an_expectation_suite_with_the_user_configurable_profiler.rst

                     - 0.50
                     - 0.75
                     - 0.95
-                  value_ranges: $quantile_ranges
+                  value_ranges: $my_parameter_quantile_ranges
                 - expectation: expect_column_max_to_be_between
-                  min_value: 0.9 * $max
+                  min_value: 0.9 * $my_parameter_max
-                  max_value: 1.1 * $max
+                  max_value: 1.1 * $my_parameter_max
                 - expectation: expect_column_median_to_be_between
-                  min_value:  # in this example, the resulting configuration is not a value, but an evaluation parameter refering to a metric that must be calculated for each validation to validation of the configuration (QUESTION: can this be performed by a parameter definition relative to the current batch?)
+                  min_value:  # in this example, the resulting configuration is not a value, but an evaluation parameter referring to a metric that must be calculated for each validation to validation of the configuration (QUESTION: can this be performed by a parameter definition relative to the current batch instead of Evaluation Parameter?)
                     "$PARAMETER": 0.9 *
                        metric_name: column.median
                        metric_batch_kwargs:
                          batch_request:
                            partition_request:
                              partition_index: -1
-                         column: $domain.domain_kwargs.column
+                         column: $domain.domain_kwargs.column # QUESTION: Should this be optional and inferred?
                   max_value:  # in this example, the resulting configuration is not a value, but an evaluation parameter refering to a metric that must be calculated for each validation to validation of the configuration
                     "$PARAMETER": 1.1 *
                        metric_name: column.median